maeri-project/squareloop/README.md

 ## Running experiments

-Before running the experiments adjust `squareloop_dir` and `timeloop_dir` in `experiments/scripts/utils.py` to contain the path to the squareloop repository and timeloop repository respectively.
+Before running the experiments adjust `squareloop_dir` in `experiments/scripts/utils.py` to contain the path to the squareloop repository.
 (Note: Some runs might produce slightly different results due to the restrictive mapper used.
 Rerunning the experiment should help reproduce the original result).

 ### Single Layer (Fig. 10)